ScottLogic/blog/_posts/2024-10-28-An-introduction-Into-Karate-Test-Automation.markdown

 Within the world of development, we try to re-use code as much as possible - but within test automation this can seriously hamper test readability and time spent understanding, debugging & fixing your tests.
 Tests should be clear on what they are testing and if that means we have to re-use code then I think that's absolutely fine.
+In my experience of using Karate, I feel that it provides a really nice middle-ground that empowers the tester to make the decision on how readable their test scenarios are.

-## Hybrid Scenarios
+## Hybrid Scenarios (+ a sneak peek into Karate UI Automation)
 Let's now touch on Hybrid Scenarios briefly.
 So far everything has been API focussed, but I want to show how we can easily incorporate a simple UI test alongside API calls.